rancher/docs/content/rancher/v2.6/en/overview/architecture-recommendations/_index.md

 ### K3s Kubernetes Cluster Installations

 One option for the underlying Kubernetes cluster is to use K3s Kubernetes.
-K3s Rancher's CNCF certified Kubernetes distribution.
-It is easy to install, with half the memory of Kubernetes, all in a binary less than 100 MB.
-One main advantage of this K3s architecture is that it allows an external datastore to hold the cluster data, allowing the K3s server nodes to be treated as ephemeral.
+K3s is Rancher's CNCF certified Kubernetes distribution.
+It is easy to install and uses half the memory of Kubernetes, all in a binary of less than 100 MB.
+Another advantage of K3s is that it allows an external datastore to hold the cluster data, allowing the K3s server nodes to be treated as ephemeral.

 <figcaption>Architecture of a K3s Kubernetes Cluster Running the Rancher Management Server</figcaption>
 ![Architecture of a K3s Kubernetes Cluster Running the Rancher Management Server]({{<baseurl>}}/img/rancher/k3s-server-storage.svg)